 Publications: History of India: From the Earliest Ages to the Fall of the East India Company and the Proclamation of Queen Victoria in 1858.
 282 p.
 L. 1863.

 – History of the Missions of the Free Church of Scotland in India and Africa.
 387 p.
 L. 1873.

-– edited (with others) Encyclopaædic Dictionary.
+– Edited (with others) Encyclopaædic Dictionary.
 1-7.
-L. 1879-88 (the largest English dictionary of its time).
+L. 1879-88 (the largest English dictionary of its time); articles on geology.

 Sources: Buckland, Dictionary; *W.H.
 Elliot & C.C.
 Pond, The Life of R.H.
 Loughton 1997; Oxford D.N.B.; Wikipedia.